pytorch/examples/README.md

 - Variational Auto-Encoders
 - Superresolution using an efficient sub-pixel convolutional neural network
 - Hogwild training of shared ConvNets across multiple processes on MNIST
-- Training a CartPole to balance in OpenAI Gym using REINFORCE
+- Training a CartPole to balance in OpenAI Gym with actor-critic

 Larger examples / whole projects:
 - OpenNMT: A PyTorch port of [OpenNMT](https://gitter.im/OpenNMT/openmt), a sequence to sequence model for Neural Translation